basho/basho_docs/source/languages/en/riakcs/cookbooks/installing/Installing-Riak-CS.md

 sudo rpm -Uvh <stanchion-package.rpm>
 ```

-Replace `<stanchion-package.rpm>` with the actual file name for the package you are installing.
+Replace `<stanchion-package.rpm>` with the actual filename for the package you are installing.

 <div class="note"><div class="title">Note</div>CentOS enables Security-Enhanced Linux (SELinux) by default.
 If you encounter errors during installation, try disabling SELinux.</div>